ATCode83/BFPT-Symbolic-Regression/README.md

 This project is licensed under the **MIT License**.

 ---
-🚀 **This repository showcases a revolutionary method for deriving closed-form formulas in physics.
+🚀 **This repository showcases a revolutionary method for deriving closed-form formulas in physics and beyond.
 Stay tuned for updates!** 🔥